AMCN41R/blog/source/_posts/au-ts-jspm-skeleton.md

 We are going to use npm to manage development dependencies, and jspm to manage the the libraries our finished app will use.

 ### npm
-Create a new npm project with the follwing commandand accept the default settings...
+Create a new npm project with the following command and accept the default settings...
 ```
 npm init
 ```

-Then install our development dependencies..
+Then we install our development dependencies...
 ```
 npm install --save-dev typescript jspm lite-server gulp gulp-typescript @types/es6-shim
 ```

-At this point, our directory should now contain a package.json file and a node_modules folder.

 ### jspm